SEND Information Report 2022/23

 How do we identify students with SEND and how are their needs assessed?

 Oxfordshire County Council (OCC) provides detailed guidance to support schools, "Identifying and supporting SEN in Oxfordshire schools and settings".
-Using this guidance, HBS has created a school referral and assessment procedure to help staff identify any needs that may be preventing progress.Decisions are then made, in consultation with parents or carers, about next best steps.
+Using this guidance, HBS has created a school referral and assessment procedure to help staff identify any needs that may be preventing progress.Decisions are then made, in consultation with families, about next best steps.
 The guidance provided by OCC and policies within school help shape any adaptations to teaching, interventions and reviews.
 We also use provision mapping to monitor and track a student's current provision and progress.

 How do we consult parents/carers and students?